 Future Outlook.
-In the coming years, anticipated declining rates of employer-based health insurance, increasing numbers of uninsured, aging of the baby boomers, growing incidence of chronic disease in younger age groups, and rising health care costs will continue to affect the Medicaid program.
+In the coming years, anticipated declining rates of employer-based health insurance, increasing numbers of uninsured, aging of the baby boomers, growing incidence of chronic disease in younger age groups, rising health care costs, and the implementation of Medicaid Managed Care will continue to affect the Medicaid program.
 Recent federal activity has presented new opportunities and challenges for states.
-The Medicare Modernization Act of 2003, the Deficit Reduction Act of 2005, and the Patient Protection and Affordable Care Act of 2010 imposed new requirements for states along with options in the areas of benefits, cost sharing, and long-term care.
-The New Hampshire DHHS continues to evaluate these options and implement those that are consistent with legislative policy in support of the needs of Medicaid recipients.
+The Medicare Modernization Act of 2003, the Deficit Reduction Act of 2005, and the Patient Protection and Affordable Care Act of 2010 (PPACA) imposed new requirements for states along with options in the areas of benefits, cost sharing, and long-term care.
+DHHS had previously estimated the impact of the Medicaid reforms in PPACA, including various costs and savings arising from, among others, adult Medicaid expansion, changes in CHIP federal funding and increases to primary care rates.
+In these earlier preliminary estimates, DHHS had estimated that in calendar year 2014 PPACA could add almost 30,000 new Medicaid enrollees which could increase to over 62,000 by calendar year 2019.
+Federal funding for many PPACA reforms begins at 100% and reduces over time.
+Accordingly, DHHS had estimated that PPACA would initially decrease New Hampshire Medicaid costs by approximately \$3 million in calendar year 2014 and would eventually increase costs by \$8 million in calendar year 2019, as compared to program costs absent these reforms.
+DHHS' estimates were based on the current fee-for-service model and have not been adjusted to account for the planned transition, to a managed care model.